Skip to main content

 heygen --version

 The CLI ships as a single binary with no runtime prerequisites. macOS (Apple Silicon and Intel) and Linux (x64 and arm64) are supported.
-Windows binaries are available but not actively tested — WSL is recommended.
+Windows support is coming soon — WSL is recommended in the meantime.

 2. Authenticate

-Log in with your API key from Settings → API in the HeyGen dashboard:
+Log in with your API key from API dashboard:

 {